-The Company is a mobile-native security software and services company dedicated to securing the Enterprise of Things.
+The Company is an enterprise software and services company focused on securing and managing endpoints in the Internet of Things (IoT).
 Based in Waterloo, Ontario, the Company was founded in 1984 and operates in North America, Europe, Asia, Middle East, Latin America and Africa.
-The Company trades under the ticker symbols "BB" on the Toronto Stock Exchange and "BBRY" on the NASDAO.
+The Company's common shares trade under the ticker symbol "BB" on the Toronto Stock Exchange and the New York Stock Exchange.
+The Company transferred the listing of its common shares from the NASDAQ Global Select Market to the New York Stock Exchange during the third quarter of fiscal 2018.